jojowakaki/dots/README.md

 ## Requirements

-1. i3wm (with i3blocks and i3statusbar)
+1. niri
-2. picom
+2. waybar
 3. dunst (notification)
 4. rofi
-5. feh
+5. swayimg
-6. maim
+6. foot terminal
-7. xfce4-terminal
+7. ranger
-8. ranger
+8. vim
-9. vim
+9. mpv
 10. qutebrowser
 11. zathura (pdf reader)
 12. yay (read .bashrc aliases, you can modify them to use pacman if not using yay)